Raymond de Roover: Life

 In 1936 De Roover married the American historian Florence Edler, and emigrated to the United States.
-He studied for an MBA at Harvard Business School, graduating in 1938, and in 1943 obtained a doctorate in economics from the University of Chicago.
+He studied for a Master of Business Administration at Harvard Business School, graduating in 1938, and in 1943 obtained a doctorate in economics from the University of Chicago.
 In 1940 he was naturalised as a US citizen.
 His early research had focused on the technicalities of banking and exchange in medieval Flanders.
 In the United States, he expanded his research to the history of the Medici Bank and to more abstract medieval economic thought.

-After graduating from Chicago, De Roover taught in turn at Wells College, Illinois University, University of California, Berkeley, and Boston College, before his 1961 appointment at Brooklyn College in the City University of New York.
+After graduating from Chicago, De Roover taught in turn at Wells College, Illinois University, University of California, Berkeley, and Boston College, before his 1961 appointment at Brooklyn College of the City University of New York.
 He was also a visiting lecturer at various European universities. and in 1949 a Guggenheim Fellow.
 He became a fellow of the Koninklijke Academie van België and of the Mediaeval Academy of America.
 He died in Brooklyn on 18 March 1972.

 De Roover and his wife appear as minor characters in The Sinking of the Odradek Stadium, a novel by the American novelist Harry Mathews that is in part concerned with the Medici.